CIBC-Internal/python/Doc/reference/expressions.rst

    could receive the value.

+.. method:: generator.throw(value)
-.. method:: generator.throw(type[, value[, traceback]])
+            generator.throw(type[, value[, traceback]])

-   Raises an exception of type ``type`` at the point where the generator was paused, and returns the next value yielded by the generator function.
+   Raises an exception at the point where the generator was paused, and returns the next value yielded by the generator function.
 If the generator exits without yielding another value, a :exc:`StopIteration` exception is raised.
 If the generator function does not catch the passed-in exception, or raises a different exception, then that exception propagates to the caller.

+   In typical use, this is called with a single exception instance similar to the way the :keyword:`raise` keyword is used.

+   For backwards compatibility, however, the second signature is supported, following a convention from older versions of Python.
+   The *type* argument should be an exception class, and *value* should be an exception instance.
+If the *value* is not provided, the *type* constructor is called to get an instance.
+If *traceback* is provided, it is set on the exception, otherwise any existing :attr:`~BaseException.__traceback__` attribute stored in *value* may be cleared.

+   .. versionchanged:: 3.12

+      The second signature \(type\[, value\[, traceback\]\]\) is deprecated and may be removed in a future version of Python.

-.. index:: exception: GeneratorExit
+.. index:: pair: exception; GeneratorExit

 .. method:: generator.close()

    Raises a :exc:`GeneratorExit` at the point where the generator function was paused.
-If the generator function then raises :exc:`StopIteration` (by exiting normally, or due to already being closed) or :exc:`GeneratorExit` (by not catching the exception), close returns to its caller.
+If the generator function then exits gracefully, is already closed, or raises :exc:`GeneratorExit` (by not catching the exception), close returns to its caller.
 If the generator yields a value, a :exc:`RuntimeError` is raised.
 If the generator raises any other exception, it is propagated to the caller.  :meth:`close` does nothing if the generator has already exited due to an exception or normal exit.

 .. index:: single: yield; examples